nate0m/www/content/post/cheaper-than-an-ipad.md

 ### Step 2 Drivers

 Like I said I wanted something that would 'just work'.
 I needed something that had compatibility with my preferred operating system Linux.
 Before purchasing the tablet I made sure that it had solid drivers for Linux.
-The [arch wiki on article](https://wiki.archlinux.org/title/Graphics_tablet) on Wacom tablets was my main resource for this.
+The [arch wiki article](https://wiki.archlinux.org/title/Graphics_tablet) on Wacom tablets was my main resource for this.
 The tablet worked out of the box, but I did install the KDE configuration module since I was using KDE on my desktop at the time.
 But recently I switch to i3 and now I just use xsetwacom to set the tablet to only map to a single display instead of multiple.
 Overall it was a seamless experience and on my laptop I haven't even had to install any additional packages.

 ### Step 3 xoural free open source note taking software for Linux.